Poop-fish/BasicPainterApp/README.md

 ## New Fearures Added

-- Settings for the sppiing Buttons ( Stop button and setting to adjust the speed)
+- Settings for the spinning Buttons ( A Stop Button and setting to adjust the speed)
 - Shapes ( Circle And Square )
 -